AI, specifically large language models (LLMs), are not a replacement for understanding or experience.

 All this is to say that LLMs are simply a tool.
 But a powerful tool that can augment work we do, when leveraged by those with the necessary experience to reason about the output it generates.
 Now, by no means, am I implying that LLMs should not be used by those without experience.
 In fact, I think LLMs can augment anyone’s work, at different levels.
 Part of building experience is learning to ask different/better questions and observing the results.
 One of the benefits of LLMs is that they are trained on large corpuses of text [1] so there is a high probability that some of the answers to your prompts will contain new information that you can use to explore topics more deeply or in novel ways.
 But remember to always seek out multiple primary sources to refine and support your understanding.

 [1] Caveat: I am not addressing the quality of training sets nor the potential for them to contain biased context or incorrect/misleading information.
-There more qualified folks in the world that can speak on that topic.
+There are more qualified folks in the world that can speak on that topic.